-The purpose of North Carolina's Title XXI Children's Health Insurance Program, Health Choice, is to ensure that every child in the State has access to an ongoing system of health care.
+The purpose of North Carolina's Title XXI Children's Health Insurance Program (CHIP), previously named Health Choice, is to ensure that every child in the State has access to an ongoing system of health care.
 Health Choice provided comprehensive health care coverage for children living in families with incomes that exceed the threshold to qualify for North Carolina's Title XIX Medical Assistance (Medicaid) Program but who cannot afford private or employer-sponsored health insurance.
-In 2023, the Health Choice program will be moving to Medicaid, due to a Medicaid Expansion for children.
-This will raise the income limits for children up to age 18 to 211% above Federal Poverty Level.
+In 2023, the Health Choice program moved to Medicaid and all Health Choice beneficiaries were enrolled in Medicaid-CHIP (MCHIP), due to the Medicaid Expansion for children.
+This raised the Medicaid income limits for children up to age 18 to 211% above Federal Poverty Level.
 The State's County Departments of Social Services (DSS) offices process applications for the Medicaid program.